BTCallahan/super-ds9/README.md

         i.
 Beams:

-            Beam arrays have a greater chance of incliting damage on starship systems, and will don a greater amount of damage to systems, however they suffer from a small accuracy penalty.
+            Beam arrays have a greater chance of incliting damage on starship systems, and will do a greater amount of damage to systems, however they suffer from a small accuracy penalty.

         ii.
+Cannons:

+            Cannons inflict much more damage per unit of energy then beam weapons, however their accuracy suffers at long range.

+        iii.
 Torpedoes:

             Because of their detonation mechinism, torpedoes do one quarter less damage to shields.
 Conversly, damage that manadges to 'bleed through' the shields is increased by fifteen percent.
 And should a torpedo hit a ship with it's shields down, then damge is increased by three